 Potato Dumplings from Thuringia

 A authentic German recipe for traditional Thuringia potato dumplings.
-Although there are only 4 ingredients, this recipe takes some practice to get right.
+Although there are only four ingredients, this recipe takes some practice to get right.

 Potato Salad Berlin Style